systemd/mkosi/mkosi.md

   OEM string.
 This will only be picked up by systemd-boot/systemd-stub versions newer than or equal to v254.

+`Acl=`, `--acl=`

+: If specified, ACLs will be set on any generated root filesystem directories that allow the user running mkosi to remove them without needing privileges.

 ### Commandline-only Options

 Those settings cannot be configured in the configuration files.